kgateway-dev/kgateway/docs/content/guides/observability/tracing.md

    docker run --network=kind -itd --name zipkin -p 9411:9411 openzipkin/zipkin
    ```

-2. Verify that both `zipkin` and `zipkin-tracing-control-plane` are in your local Kind cluster network, and note the IP address that was assigned to your Zipkin container without the CIDR.
-In this example, the Zipkin container is assigned the `172.18.0.2` IP address.
+2. Verify that both `zipkin` and `zipkin-tracing-control-plane` are in your local Kind cluster network, and note the `zipkin` container IP address without the CIDR.
+In the following example, the `zipkin` container IP address is `172.xx.x.2`.
    ```shell
    docker network inspect kind
    ```